de-data-lab/census-tract-redistricting/README.md

    6. end_year_shp = path for the end year shape file

 ## Example
-The example below illustrate the usage for the scrip to find the equivalent tracts in
+The example below illustrates the usage for the script to find the equivalent tracts in
 2010 for GEOID: 10001043202

     data = get_conversion_table()